sourcery-ai-experiments/jaar/README.md

 voices are aggregated by a listener into a coherant agenda that can include promises of actions and/or promises of being.
 Listening and acting on it.

-A owner's agenda in the community is built by the the weighted intreprtation of
+A healer's agenda in the community is built by the the weighted intreprtation of
-1. Other owners agendas
+1. Other healers agendas
 2. Their own independent agenda

 Each agenda is saved as a JSON file.